omatviiv/info/vim/notes.md

 save urls in vim variables for oftenly used dbs and then use the command without any aliases or extra commands on top of it simply passing the right vim variable.

+# System clipboard
+I used to paste text into vim simply by:
+- switching to insert mode
+- pressing `Cmd + v`
+Pasting text from system buffer this way became very slow after upgrade to Macos Sequoia.

+But this isn't the best wayt to paste text into vim from system clipboard.
+When pasting it with `Cmd + v` vim treats it as a user input and there is additional processing done by vim.

+The best way to paste text into vim is to use `"+p` command in normal mode.